featurist/browserify-server/readme.md

 * supports `peerDependencies`
 * supports using `require()` in your `<script>`
 * supports deep paths, e.g. `require('module/lib/thing')`
-* includes the versions of each module, as they were resolved
+* includes the `package.json` containing the versions of the modules in the bundle
+* minifies JS by default
+* includes source maps

 Essentially just like doing `npm install` but from your browser.